kevin-harms/sycltrain/slides/sycltrain.md

 - SYCL just like OpenCL
     - if you like OpenCL, you will like SYCL, if not, look elsewhere
 - SYCL leverages C++ syntax heavily
-    - much of the verbosity and ugliness come from C++ rather than something SYCL specific
+    - much of the verbosity and ugliness comes from C++ rather than something SYCL specific